SakshamChouhan/EcoSearch-Backend/README.md

 ## Development Workflow

 1. **Local Development**:
-   - Run `npm run dev` to start both client and server in development mode
+   - Run `node dist/index.js` to start both client and server in development mode
    - Client will be available at `http://localhost:5173`
    - Server API will be available at `http://localhost:3000`